mananjhaveri/midas_iiitd_task_nlp/README.md

-# MIDAS @ IIITD Summer Internship - Task: 3
+# MIDAS @ IIITD Summer Internship - Task 3: Natural Language Processing

 # Assignment Details-
 Use a given dataset to build a model to predict the category using description.
 Write code in python.
 Using Jupyter notebook is encouraged.